 Even after transferring still keep watering frequently and safeguard from severe weather conditions until they become stronger.
 Mulching around their bases will conserve moisture while suppressing weed growths at same time.
 Gradually reducing frequency of watering as growth occurs allows more resistance against drought when trees attain certain size.

-Growth and Maintenance Over Time:
+Growth and Maintenance Over Time

 While they may take a few years to grow to their full height, Italian cypress trees from seed can become the tall and dignified trees used in landscaping when given proper care.
 Keeping an eye out for ailments or pests regularly and trimming them occasionally so that they keep their shape are all things which should be done if you want your Italian cypresses stay vibrant for years.